ORB-HD/MeshUp/README.md

 freedom for a frame or the time.
 The first entry corresponds to the first column, the second for the second and so on.

-If a column contains the time values for the frames set the entry to "time".
+The first column must always be "time".
 If a column should be ignored by MeshUp set the entry to "empty".

 The mapping for joints is specified in the following syntax: